robcollins55/Raspberry-Pi-4-OpenWrt-Router-Custombuild/README.md

 1. Render the new router as immediately accessible via wifi network SSID *"Rivendell"* and password *Hobbiton* to enable easy further setting up for individual use cases.
 2. Enable the Pi 4 gigabit ethernet port as "Lan" on *eth0* for networking the devices on the local network.
 The intention being that this port is to be connected to your home switch/wifiAP device.
 3. Enable "plug and play" functionality for a USB3 ethernet adapter via preinstalled drivers for a range of adapters with typical various chipsets.
-The default setting for a plugged adapter has been configured as *eth1* so that one of the USB3 ports of the Pi 4 can be used to connect to the ethernet port of the ISP modem/gateway for internet "Wan" connection.
+The default setting for a plugged adapter has been configured as *eth1* so that one of the USB3 ports of the Pi 4 can be used to connect to the ethernet port of the ISP modem/gateway in your house to supply internet goodness to the Pi via this "Wan" connection.
 4. Provide as preinstalled common router system enhancements including:
     1. USB storage plug and play functionality.
 Plug in a USB drive and see Luci>system>mountpoints to see and edit how your drive gets connected.
     2. Router statistics module for monitoring (by viewable graphs) the Pi 4 CPU temperature and other device loads.
 CPU Temperature graphing needs to be enabled by Luci>statistics>setup>generalplugins>Thermal.